 Advanced Early Childhood Studies

 Acquire theoretical knowledge and develop the competencies needed to enter a career and to continue professional growth in the care and education of children birth through age eight in various settings.
-Complete this program by taking classes exclusively on weekdays, exclusively on evenings/weekends, or in a combination of weekdays and evenings/weekends.

 What can I do with this certificate?